intarchboard/draft-chokepoints/draft-iab-chokepoints-latest.md

 # Choke Points on the Internet

 A large influence on the architecture of the Internet was [a need to survive nuclear attack](https://www.rand.org/content/dam/rand/pubs/papers/2008/P1995.pdf), so that loss of no one link or node would preclude communication overall.
+This desire for resilience is reflected in the modern Internet through measures like the [duplication of submarine internet links](https://submarine-cable-map-2018.telegeography.com).

 Although in some places Internet access is at risk -- especially when there is not adequate diversity of access available -- the Internet as a whole has proven resilient in the face of such physical disruptions.

-This desire for resilience is reflected in the modern Internet through measures like the [duplication of submarine internet links](https://submarine-cable-map-2018.telegeography.com).

-However, it is not limited to the physical components of the Internet; it also extends to the various services that Internet access depends upon, and the protocols that it uses.
-For example, there are [multiple DNS root servers](http://root-servers.org/), operated by a number of parties.
+However, its resilience not limited to the physical components of the Internet; it also extends to the various services that Internet access depends upon, and the protocols that it uses.
+For example, there are [multiple DNS root servers](http://root-servers.org/), operated by a number of parties to provide protection from not only physical disruption, but also political and other disruption caused by such a vital service being controlled by one entity.

 When any one component -- through its design or the constraints upon its use -- has the ability to deny access to the Internet (accidentally or not) or control its use, we call this a choke point.

 Avoiding choke points is both a design goal for both the protocols and the services that make network access and operations possible, as well as an assumption made by each layer and service about its dependencies.
 The resilience and long-term health of the Internet depends on this assumption.